aws-samples/amazon-sagemaker-studio-vpc-networkfirewall/README.md

 - An IAM user or role with administrative access
 - configured `aws cli` with that IAM user, role credentials, or temporary credentials
 - An Amazon S3 bucket in your account in the same region where you deploy the solution (or you can create one as described below)
-- You deployment region is `us-east-1`, `us-west-2`, `eu-west-1`, or `ap-southeast-2`.
-AWS Network Firewall is [available](https://aws.amazon.com/network-firewall/faqs/) in the US East (N. Virginia), US West (Oregon), Europe (Ireland), and Asia Pacific (Sydney) regions
+- Your deployment region is `us-east-1`, `us-east-2`, `us-west-2`, `eu-west-1`, `eu-central-1`, `eu-north-1`, `ap-southeast-2`, or `ap-northeast-1`.
+AWS Network Firewall is [available](https://aws.amazon.com/network-firewall/faqs/) in the US East (N. Virginia, Ohio), US West (Oregon), Europe (Ireland, Frankfurt, Stockholm), and Asia Pacific (Sydney, Tokyo) regions

 ❗ For CloudFormation template deployment you must use the S3 bucket in the **same region** as your deployment region.
 If you need to deploy the solution in multiple regions, you need to create a bucket per region and specify the corresponding bucket name in the `make deploy` call as shown below.

-❗ The solution will successfully deploy AWS Network Firewall only in `us-east-1`, `us-west-2`, `eu-west-1`, or `ap-southeast-2` regions because of the Network Firewall availability.
+❗ The solution will successfully deploy AWS Network Firewall only in the regions where the Network Firewall is available.
 In all other regions you will get a CloudFormation validation exception.

-❗ If you have already one or more SageMaker domains in the current region deployed, please check your service quota and make sure you can deploy one more SageMaker domain.
-The deployment will fail if you exceed your quota on the SageMaker domains.
+❗ If you have already one SageMaker domains in the current region deployed, the deployment will fail because there is limit of one SageMaker domain per region per AWS account.

 ## CloudFormation stack parameters
 There are no required parameters.
 All parameters have default values.
 You may want to change the `DomainName` or `*CIDR` parameters to avoid naming conflict with the existing resources and CIDR allocations.

 - `ProjectName`: **OPTONAL**.
-Default is `sagemaker-studio-vpc`
+Default is `sagemaker-studio-anfw`
 - `DomainName`: **OPTIONAL**: SageMaker domain name.
-Default is `sagemaker-demo-domain-<region>`
+Default is `sagemaker-anfw-domain-<region>`
 - `UserProfileName`: **OPTIONAL**: User profile name for the SageMaker domain.
-Default is `demouser-profile-<region>`
+Default is `anfw-user-profile-<region>`
-- `VpcCIDR`: **OPTONAL**.
+- `VPCCIDR`: **OPTONAL**.
 Default is 10.2.0.0/16
 - `FirewallSubnetCIDR`: **OPTONAL**.
 Default is 10.2.1.0/24
 - `NATGatewaySubnetCIDR`: **OPTONAL**.
 Default is 10.2.2.0/24
 - `SageMakerStudioSubnetCIDR`: **OPTONAL**.
 Default is 10.2.3.0/24